 Zoophobia – Fear of Animals: Symptoms And Treatment Options

-No one need fear animals, when we’re talking about Zoophobia there are treatment programs that really do work and there’s one we particularly recommend:
+The good news though – it CAN be treated.
+No one need fear animals, when we’re talking about Zoophobia there are programs that really do work.
+There’s one we particularly recommend you check out:

 Zoophobia – Symptoms

-A sufferer of zoophobia fears every animal in sight, however big or small, even the harmless squirrels running about in the backyard.
+A sufferer of zoophobia fears every animal in sight, however big or small.
+Even the harmless squirrels running about in the backyard, the chickens in the coop, the dogs being walked on leads … any animal can set it off.
 In some others, the fear is very pronounced with regard to type of animals.
 As an example, ophidiophobia, the fear of snakes is commonly seen in many people.

 The zoophobe (the person suffering from the phobia) will avoid any situation that requires him/her to come in the vicinity of any animal.

-For the sufferers, a chance encounter with an animal brings severe distress and may result in a panic attack.
+For the sufferers, a chance encounter with an animal brings severe distress.
+This may even result in a panic attack.
 Some individuals even become hysterical.

-Common physical symptoms that manifest when a zoophobe encounters an animal are increased heart rate, changes in blood pressure, nausea, dizziness, trouble in breathing, dry mouth, profuse sweating, anxiety, vomiting, etc.
+Common physical symptoms that manifest when a zoophobe encounters an animal are:

 Zoophobia – Treatment Options